White Screen of Death: How to Fix it

 - The result of an update for either your web app (like WordPress), a plugin, or theme that contains an error in the code

-How to find the real error
+How to find the error

 This means that the file referenced contains the code which is causing the error.
 In the example above, this would be the wpseo plugin in a WordPress install.